How to paint a galvanized metal roof

 - Wellington, Wgtn, New Zealand

-A. Professionals who are involved with painting galvanized surfaces may wish to pursue this adhesion issue a little further in ASTM D6386 [link is to spec at TechStreet].
+A. Professionals who are involved with painting galvanized surfaces may wish to pursue this adhesion issue a little further in ASTM D6386 [link by ed. to spec at TechStreet].

 Ted Mooney, P.E.
 RET